Vadann/Topping-Optimizer/README.md

 Each cookie's requirements can be customized in their respective config files under `configs/`.
 You can modify:
 - Base stats
 - Required minimum/maximum stats
+> ⚠️ **IMPORTANT NOTE**: Base stats in configs must include ALL stats that come from sources other than toppings:
+> - Beascuit
+> - Topping Bonus Set Stats
+> This ensures the optimizer calculates total stats correctly!
 - Relevant stats to consider
 - Topping strategy
 - Minimum relevant substats per topping

 ## 📝 Contributing
 Feel free to contribute by: